OHBA-analysis/Deck/README.md

 ## Documentation

-The documentation is being written on and off (sorry); but there are many helpful READMEs within the source folders themselves.
+The documentation is being written on and off; the latest version can be found [here](https://jhadida.gitlab.io/deck).
-Go ahead and check [`+dk/+str`](https://gitlab.com/jhadida/deck/tree/master/+dk/+str) for example.

-If you are looking for something specific, you'll either need to guess from the names that 'such' function might be relevant, or ask someone who knows, or maybe try something at random :)
+This is by no means a comprehensive documentation, and if you find inconsistencies between helptext and documentation, please assume that **the helptext takes precedence**.

-Most functions have a helpful helptext, which should be enough to get you started (if you're a hacker, the code should also be fairly legible).
+Most functions have a helpful helptext, which should be enough to get you started (the code should also be fairly legible).
 To get help about a function, type `help dk.some.function` from the Matlab console.
 If that's not helpful, and you really want to know, [open an issue](https://gitlab.com/jhadida/deck/issues) asking for documentation about that particular function.